 - Write them down.
 The simple act of putting your resolutions on paper will make them seem more doable and make you feel more committed to them.
 Also, if you fail, you’ll have your list ready when it comes time to make resolutions next year.

 - Avoid taking on too much.
 Don’t try to change everything about yourself at once, even if your spouse says you should.

 - Frame your resolutions in a positive way.
 For example, instead of saying I will stop being such a lazy couch potato in 2017, say I will become a couch asparagus, which has fewer carbohydrates.

 - Get a partner.
 If you’ve decided to get fit, enlist a friend with the same goal.
 That way you’ll have someone to praise you when you’re doing well, encourage you when you’re not doing so well, and go out for hot fudge sundaes with you when you both give up.

 - Don’t let setbacks discourage you.
 If you fail, get back in the saddle!
 Crawl back on the wagon.
 Never say die.
-Then next year, you can resolve to stop using clichés.
+Then next year, resolve to stop using clichés.

 - Keep a journal of your progress.
 It could look something like this.
 January 1: I resolve to walk the dog daily.
 This is going to be SO FUN!!!!
 January 2: Spottie and I walked four blocks.
 We are bonding and getting fit at the same time!
 Tomorrow we’ll do five.
 January 3: Spottie and I walked four blocks again.
 It’s okay once we’re walking, but I HATE getting up early.
 January 4: Spottie and I walked just two blocks today.
 It’s so cold this time of year.
 January 5: I forgot to walk Spottie.
 January 6: Spottie isn’t MY dog.
 We got him for the kids.
 They should walk him.

-- Celebrate success!
+- Celebrate your successes!
 Finally got that credit card paid off?
 Congratulations!
 Go buy new furniture.
 I’m kidding!
-But do celebrate, and have a wonderful 2016.
+But do celebrate, and have a wonderful 2017.